nodejs/node/doc/api/intl.md

 data must be appropriate for the ICU version, and the file correctly named.
 The most common name for the data file is `icudt5X[bl].dat`, where `5X` denotes the intended ICU version, and `b` or `l` indicates the system's endianness.
-Check "[ICU Data][]" article in the ICU User Guide for other supported formats and more details on ICU data in general.
+Check ["ICU Data"][] article in the ICU User Guide for other supported formats and more details on ICU data in general.

 The [full-icu][] npm module can greatly simplify ICU data installation by